OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Loaded Native Libraries

-You can use the `list_frameworks` command to list all the application's bundles that represent Frameworks.
+You can use the `list_frameworks` command in [objection](0x08-Testing-Tools.md#objection) to list all the application's bundles that represent Frameworks.

 ```bash
 ...itudehacks.DVIAswiftv2.develop on (iPhone: 13.2.3) [usb] # ios bundles list_frameworks